bsv-blockchain/ts-sdk/docs/tutorials/authfetch-tutorial.md

   } catch (error) {
     console.error('Authentication error:', error.message)
     if (error.message.includes('No wallet available')) {
-      console.log(' Install and run MetaNet Desktop Wallet to test with real authentication') console.log('   For now, this demonstrates the AuthFetch API structure') }
+      console.log(' Install and run Metanet Desktop Wallet to test with real authentication') console.log('   For now, this demonstrates the AuthFetch API structure') }
   }